Is There a Dimmer Outlook Ahead for Nano Dimension Ltd. (NNDM)?

-Nano Dimension Ltd. (NASDAQ:NNDM) went up by 3.01% from its latest closing price compared to the recent 1-year high of $9.30.
-The company’s stock price has collected 9.22% of gains in the last five trading sessions.
+Nano Dimension Ltd. (NASDAQ:NNDM) went down by -6.79% from its latest closing price compared to the recent 1-year high of $9.30.
+The company’s stock price has collected -11.53% of loss in the last five trading sessions.

 Is It Worth Investing in Nano Dimension Ltd. (NASDAQ :NNDM) Right Now?